MichalPawlowski/michal-academic/content/authors/admin/_index.md

   - Stochastic Probing
 # - Facility Location Problem
 # - Artificial Inteligence

-#  - Hiking and Cycling
-#  - Board Games

 # Hobbies to show in About widget
 hobbies: